stoeps13/connections-doc/source/admin/customize/r_customize_sharebox_gadgets_optional.md

 Set to true when the item in the submission state.
 Set to false when the item is not in the submit state.

+!!! note
-**Note:** If set to true, then the user cannot switch to a different gadget tab.
+    If set to true, then the user cannot switch to a different gadget tab.

 |